-- Election Officer Application Form (You may also e-mail us with the basic application information)
+- Election Officer Application Form .pdf (You may also e-mail us with the basic application information)

 - Federal I-9 requirements apply to all election officers.
 A completed Federal I-9 form must be submitted by all NEW election officers prior to serving in any Fairfax County election.

 To apply to become an Election Officer:

 - Email us at email@example.com, with your name, home address, date of birth, telephone number and email address

 - Or, call us at 703-324-4735